metaclass-nl/tutorial-api-platform/README.md

 Chapter 1: Employee base
 ========================

-The environment is te same as in the master branche, except:
+The environment is te same as in the main branche, except:
 - Entity Greetings was removed
 - A migration was added to adjust the database
 - Switched off mercure to avoid it's viral agpl license
 - New welcome page (pwa/pages/index.tsx)

 This chapter adds an entity class Employee.